angelcasado/angelcasado.github.io/about.md

 permalink: /about/
 ---

 I'm a software developer from Miami.
-I usually build iOS and Python apps but can adapt to other languages and environments.
+I build REST API services in Ruby on Rails on the backend and iOS apps on the frontend.
 Every once in a while I take to the design side of things.
 I'm also a huge fan of basketball, unix, cooking, and keeping things simple.

-<span class="green-color">Currently accepting new projects.</span>
+Earlier this year I founded [Nocturne](http://nocturne.digital) where we create iOS apps and REST APIs. <span class="green-color">We are currently accepting new projects.</span>

 Talk to me at [hello@angelcasado.net](mailto:hello@angelcasado.net)